+Riiber’s mistake helps Graabak of Norway win Nordic combined

-Joergen Graabak of Norway wins Olympic Nordic combined gold
+Joergen Graabak of Norway made the most of the opportunity, winning gold in Nordic combined Tuesday.

-ZHANGJIAKOU, China (AP) — Joergen Graabak of Norway won Olympic gold in Nordic combined Tuesday, rallying from a deficit of 2 minutes, 7 seconds to cross the finish line first in a 10K cross-country race after placing 12th in ski jumping.
+Graabak rallied from a deficit of 2 minutes, 7 seconds behind Riiber at the start of the cross-country race to finish first after placing 12th in ski jumping.

+“It’s what dreams are made of,” Graabak said.
+“It’s unreal, to be honest.
+I can’t quite believe it.”

 Graabak became the first two-time Nordic combined Olympic champion on the large hill after winning the event in 2014.